Accelerated master’s degree programs

 Eligible and admitted students in an approved undergraduate degree program have the ability to share (double count) courses between their undergraduate and graduate degrees.
 After completion of the undergraduate degree, these students transition directly into the corresponding graduate degree program with up to 9 credit hours earned.

-Already admitted to a 4+1 program?
+Already admitted to an accelerated master’s program?

 Which accelerated master’s degrees can I pursue?